Bellinger HR sends Dodgers to 3rd World Series in 4 years

 GOING DEEP

 Swanson became the 14th different player to homer in the series, the most ever in an NLCS.
-He was the sixth Atlanta player to go deep, while the Dodgers had eight. … The two teams combined to hit 25 homers, tied for the second-most in any LCS.
+He was the sixth Atlanta player to go deep, while the Dodgers had eight. … The teams combined to hit 25 homers, tied for the second-most in any LCS.

 UP NEXT